sbarex/MediaInfo/README.md

-#  MediaInfo Finder sync extension
+#  MediaInfo - MacOS Finder sync extension

-This extension show information about media files (images, video and audio) on the contextual menu. information is shown only for files inside monitored folders (and relative subdirectory).
+This extension display information about multimedia files (images, videos and sounds) in the Finder contextual menu.
+Information is shown only for files within the monitored folders (and their subfolders).

-The application can customize the properties to show inside the contextual menu and the monitored folders.
+The application can customize the properties to be shown inside the contextual menu and the monitored folders.

 ![Folder settings](settings_folder.png)